 Disposing of food waste by landfill has a major environmental impact due to release of methane (a potent greenhouse gas), and is expensive.
 A study by the Environmental Protection Agency found that 15% landfill waste from Irish healthcare facilities is made up of food waste.
 Appropriate management of food waste will return nutrients to the soil again with lower carbon emissions.
-There are 3 alternative options for dental practices to consider disposing of food waste: - •Composting: can reduce costs in disposing of waste, and improve soil quality.
-Compost generated could even be sold to generate revenue. - •Collection by waste collectors.
-The food waste can be converted into energy through a process of anaerobic digestion, with the remaining digestate used as a soil conditioner. - •Worm-farm installation can improve the efficiency of composting on site.
+There are 3 alternative options for dental practices to consider disposing of food waste: •Composting: can reduce costs in disposing of waste, and improve soil quality.
+Compost generated could even be sold to generate revenue. •Collection by waste collectors.
+The food waste can be converted into energy through a process of anaerobic digestion, with the remaining digestate used as a soil conditioner. •Worm-farm installation can improve the efficiency of composting on site.
 Worms turn organic food waste into nutrient-rich fertiliser.
 What does sustainable practice look like?

 Modelled example Carl is a dental nurse at a mixed NHS/dental practice.
 His practice has implemented a food waste recycling strategy.
 This is displayed in the practice on their 'Sustainability' notice board and also on the practice's website in their 'Sustainable Practice' area.
 There are food waste recycling bins available in all areas where food is consumed: the kitchen, staff room and outside garden area.
 There is also a separate bin for compostable food waste (such as raw vegetable matter, teabags) in the kitchen.
 The bins have clear labels to explain which food can be put into the bins.
 The food recycling bins area emptied into a larger food waste bin outside of the practice, ready for weekly collection by the Council recycling service.
 The compostable food waste is emptied into the compost bin in the garden which is generating nutrient-rich soil for the plants and flowers in the practice's window boxes and small back garden space.
-Sara Harford, Darshini Ramasubbu, Brett Duane, Frances Mortimer - Centre for Sustainable Healthcare (2018) The Centre for Sustainable Healthcare is registered in England & Wales as a company limited by guarantee No. 7450026 and as a charity No. 1143189.
-Registered address: 8 King Edward Street, Oxford, OX1 4HL 4f.
-Manage food waste

-Modelled example It is the responsibility of the cleaning staff to empty and rinse out the food recycling and food compost bins each night.
+Sustainable Dentistry: How-to Guide for Dental Practices 4f.
+Manage food waste Modelled example It is the responsibility of the cleaning staff to empty and rinse out the food recycling and food compost bins each night.
 The practice is also looking into installing a worm farm in the garden to produce organic fertiliser, to reduce the costs for maintaining the garden and flower boxes to the practice.
 A food bank box has been placed in the staff waiting room for any packaged food items that staff and patients do not want, or wish to donate, also to prevent waste.
 This is collected by the local food bank team each month.
+Actions